CasperKristiansson/codex-usage-tracker/README.md

 * `app_items` (timings + command/tool metadata from app-server item events)
 * `weekly_quota_estimates` (derived weekly quota estimates)

-### Privacy note: documentation conflict

-Some documentation claims **“no prompt/response content is stored,”** but the actual data model includes `content_messages` and `tool_calls`, which store **message text** and **tool call inputs/outputs** from rollouts.

-If you are operating under a “no content stored” assumption, treat this as a **privacy-impacting discrepancy** and review how/where you run ingestion and where the resulting SQLite DB is stored and backed up.

 ### Privacy controls

 If you want to avoid storing prompt/response content: